It is an essential branch of the medical and biological sciences because it studies the immune system.

 What is the immune system?

-It is a complex system of structures and processes that has evolved to protect us from diseases.
+It is a complex system of structures and processes that have evolved to protect us from diseases.
 The molecular and cellular components make up the immune system.

-The function of these components is divided into non-specific mechanisms, those that are innate to an organism and receptive responses, which are adaptive to specific pathogens.
+The function of these components is divided into non-specific mechanisms, innate to an organism, and receptive responses, which are adaptive to specific pathogens.

-Fundamental or classical immunology involves the study of the components that make up the innate and adaptive immune system.
+Fundamental or classical immunology involves studying the components that make up the innate and adaptive immune system.

 The first line of defense is innate immunity.
-That is, the answers are the same for all potential pathogens, no matter how different they are.
+The answers are the same for all potential pathogens, regardless of their differences.

 These components protect an organism during the first days of infection.
-In some cases, this is enough to clean the pathogen, but in other cases the first defense is overwhelmed and a second line of defense is activated.
+In some cases, this is enough to clean the pathogen, but in other cases, the first defense is overwhelmed, and the second line of defense is activated.

-Adaptive immunity is the second line of defense that involves accumulating the memory of the infections found in order to mount an improved response specific to the pathogen or foreign substance.
+Adaptive immunity is the second line of defense that involves accumulating the memory of the infections found to mount an improved response specific to the pathogen or foreign substance.

 This immunity involves antibodies, which usually target foreign pathogens that roam freely in the bloodstream.

-T cells are also involved, which are especially targeted towards pathogens that have colonized cells and can directly kill the infected cells or help control the antibody response.
+T cells are also involved, mainly targeted towards pathogens that have colonized cells and can directly kill the infected cells or help control the antibody response.

 Immunological dysfunction and clinical immunology

-The immune system is a highly regulated and balanced system, and when the balance is disturbed, the disease can result.
+The immune system is highly regulated and balanced, and the disease can result when the balance is disturbed.

-Research in this area involves studying the disease that is caused by dysfunction of the immune system.
+Research in this area involves studying the disease caused by the dysfunction of the immune system.

-Much of this work is important in the development of new therapies and treatments that can manage or cure the disease by altering the way the immune system works or, in the case of vaccines, preparing it to attack specific pathogens.
+Much of this work is essential in developing new therapies and treatments that can manage or cure the disease by altering how the immune system works or preparing it to attack specific pathogens in the case of vaccines.

 Immunodeficiency disorders involve problems with the immune system that impair your ability to mount an adequate defense.

-As a result, these are almost always associated with serious infections that persist, reappear and / or lead to complications, making these disorders severely debilitating and even fatal.
+As a result, these are almost always associated with severe infections that persist, reappear and lead to complications, making these disorders severely debilitating and even fatal.

 There are two types of immunodeficiency disorders:

-- The primaries: usually present from birth, are usually hereditary and are relatively rare.
-Such an example is variable common immunodeficiency (CVID).
+- The primaries: are usually present from birth, are generally hereditary, and are relatively rare.
+Such an example is common variable immunodeficiency (CVID).

-- Secondary: usually develop later in life and may be the result of an infection, as is the case of AIDS after HIV infection .
+- Secondary: usually develops later in life and may result from an infection, as is the case of AIDS after HIV infection.

-Autoimmune diseases occur when the immune system attacks the body that it must protect.
+Autoimmune diseases occur when the immune system attacks the body it must protect.

-People with autoimmune diseases have a defect that prevents them from distinguishing the “own” molecules from the “non-owned” or “strange” molecules.
+People with autoimmune diseases have a defect that prevents them from distinguishing their “own” molecules from the “non-owned” or “strange” molecules.

-The principles of immunology have provided a wide variety of laboratory tests for the detection of autoimmune diseases.
+The immunology principles have provided various laboratory tests to detect autoimmune diseases.

 Are allergies autoimmune diseases?

-Allergies are hypersensitivity disorders that occur when the body’s immune system reacts against harmless foreign substances, damaging the tissues of the body.
+Allergies are hypersensitivity disorders when the body’s immune system reacts against harmless foreign substances, damaging the body’s tissues.

 Almost any substance can cause allergies, but the most common is that allergies arise after eating certain types of food, such as peanuts, or inhaling substances suspended in the air, such as pollen or dust.

-In allergic reactions, the body believes that allergens are dangerous and immediately produces substances to attack them.
+The body believes allergens are dangerous in allergic reactions and immediately produces substances to attack them.

-This causes the cells of the immune system to release potent chemicals such as histamine, which causes inflammation and many of the symptoms associated with allergies.
+This causes the immune system cells to release potent chemicals such as histamine, which causes inflammation and many symptoms associated with allergies.

 Does asthma belong to autoimmune diseases?

-The asthma is a debilitating and sometimes fatal disease of the airways.
-In general, it occurs when the immune system responds to inhaled particles in the air and can lead to a thickening of the airways in patients over time.
+Asthma is a debilitating and sometimes fatal disease of the airways.
+It generally occurs when the immune system responds to inhaled particles in the air and can thicken the airways in patients over time.

-It is a major cause of disease and is particularly common in children.
-In some cases it has an allergic component, however, in several cases, the origin is more complex and little known.
+It is a significant cause of disease and is particularly common in children.
+In some cases, it has an allergic component; however, the origin is more complex and little known in many instances.